Lee-matod/dev/README.md

 discord.py github: https://github.com/Rapptz/discord.py
 discord.py docs: https://discordpy.readthedocs.io/en/latest/index.html

-This cog is still under development, thus, certain aspects may be a bit unstable.
 You can find the official documentation for this extension [here](https://github.com/Lee-matod/dev/wiki).
 ****

 # installation

-Python 3.9 or higher is required.
+Python 3.8 or higher is required.
 To install the extension, simply execute the following command depending on what operating system you use.

 **Windows**